• Latest

 Help Them Set Goals

 Another way to motivate a teenager is to help them set goals.
 Having something to work towards can be a great motivator.
-Work with your teenager to set realistic goals that they can strive to achieve.
+Work with your teenager to set realistic goals they can strive to achieve.

 Try to encourage them to set small goals that they can realistically achieve.
 Help them to break down larger goals into manageable steps.